 Outcomes are like goals.
 The difference is they are more aligned to business-significant results like making a purchase.

-The Outcome registered listener evaluates whether a contact has registered an Outcome within a specified time frame.
+In a Sitecore marketing automation campaign, the Outcome registered listener evaluates whether a contact has registered an Outcome within a specified time frame.
 If so, they are moved to another element along the Yes path.

 This Visit listener element evaluates whether a contact in the automation plan has visited the website within a specified time frame.